-Best Valorant Agents to use in Solo Ranked: Agent tier list | Dexerto.com
+Best Valorant Agents to use in Solo Ranked: Agent tier list - Dexerto

 His Cyber Cage isn’t anything impressive, but it gives him just enough space in case he has to quickly reposition or wait for reinforcements.

-That’s not to mention his Neural Theft Ultimate, which gives him all the information he needs to either snuff out the opponent’s gameplan or be better equipped to navigate a 1vX situation.
-All in all, Cypher is great Agent to take into battle if you're going in solo.
+That’s not to mention his Neural Theft Ultimate, which gives him all the information he needs to either detect the opponent’s gameplan or become better equipped to navigate a 1vX situation.
+All in all, Cypher is a great Agent to pick if you’re going in solo.

 A-Tier: Brimstone